Strategy

 Explanation of this Sample Investment:

-In this sample investment, an investor (Limited Partner) makes a $100,000 investment in the Apartment Syndication.
-The operators (General Partners) would acquire the asset, complete the value-add reposition (renovations, expense reductions, etc & increase rents to market rents or better), stabilize the operation with increased annual Net Operating Income, thereby increasing the value of the asset/property.
-The operators (General Partners) would facilitate a refinance of the loan at the end of year 3 and sell the asset/property at the end of year 5.
+In this sample investment, an investor (Limited Partner) makes a $100,000 investment in the Syndication.
+The operators (General Partners) acquire the asset, complete the value-add reposition (renovations, expense reductions, etc) increase rents to market rents or better, stabilize the operations with increased annual Net Operating Income, thereby increasing the value of the asset/property.
+The operators (General Partners) facilitate a refinance of the loan at the end of year 3 and sell the asset/property at the end of year 5.

 Investor (Limited Partner) Returns: